chepelcr/video-transcript/DEPLOYMENT.md

-# GitHub Pages Deployment Guide - Custom Domain
+s# GitHub Pages Deployment Guide - Custom Domain

 ## Overview
 The application is configured for deployment to a custom subdomain: `https://video-transcript.jcampos.dev`